Search results

 Introduction

-If you’d like to listen to our book club discussion of the book, see Recording of AI Book Club discussion for Karen Hao’s Empire of AI.
+If you’d like to listen to our AI Book Club discussion of the book, see Recording of AI Book Club discussion for Karen Hao’s Empire of AI.
 The discussion provides more balance across different viewpoints and takeaways.
 You’re also invited to join the AI Book Club: A Human in the Loop and be part of the next discussion.

 Clarifying people and timelines

 First, Hao’s book clarified many concepts, people, timelines, and movements for me.
-Although I felt the book could have been shorter, I appreciated the detail and reporting.
+Although I felt the book could have been shorter (at times it felt endless), I appreciated the detail and reporting in places.
 For example, she describes Musk’s role early on and his reasons for leaving, mainly the power struggle with Altman for control and the differing directions the company needed to take to compete against Google.
-Musk’s xAI company is later born from this initial disagreement.
+Musk’s xAI company was later born from this initial disagreement.

 Hao also describes Dario Amodei and his journey away from OpenAI (along with his sister and several other senior OpenAI employees) due to their differing views on AI safety, particularly concerning the commercialization of GPT-3, and Amodei’s founding of Anthropic (which, interestingly, also fails to provide a model for AI that would satisfy Hao due to an ends-justify-the-means mentality that still permeates).